Updated March 2019

-The results shown below cover measurements to the end of the 2017 growing season, on seedlings from crosses made between 2010 and 2016.
-Mean values (± standard deviation) are given for seedling heights (Table 1), cumulative number of leaf nodes (Table 2), number of nodes produced annually (Table 3) and mean distance between successive nodes (Table 4).
+The results shown below cover measurements to the end of the 2018 growing season, on seedlings from crosses made between 2010 and 2017.
+Mean values (± standard deviation) are given for seedling heights (Table 1), cumulative number of leaf nodes (Table 2), number of nodes produced annually (Table 3) and mean distance along the stem between successive nodes (Table 4).

 The increasing proportions of seedlings achieving >122 internodes (transition from adult vegetative to adult reproductive phase of development) after successive years of growth are shown in the bar chart opposite.
 More than 50% of seedlings from crosses made in 2011, 2012 and 2013 achieved this transition after four years of growth.
 However, 75% of seedlings from crosses made in 2014 achieved >122 internodes after just three years of growth.

 Frequency distributions for seedling height and number of internodes after two years of growth are shown opposite, for seedlings produced by crosses made in 2013.